unicframework/csv-parser/README.md

 ### Features

-- Parse data from csv file, array and object.
+- Parse data from csv file, array, json and objects.
 - Parse csv to array and array to csv.
 - Parse csv to object and object to csv.
 - Parse csv to json and json to csv.